-One of the keys to unlocking Next Cam is a new service called Nest Aware.
-If you were wondering that Nest Aware is and what it offers, you've come to the right place.
+One of the keys to unlocking some of the best features available on some Nest devices is the company's subscription service - Nest Aware.
+If you are wondering what Nest Aware is, what it offers and how much it costs, you've come to the right place.

 What does Nest Aware do?

-What does Nest Cam do without Nest Aware?
+What do Nest Cam and Nest Hello do without Nest Aware?

-As a standalone camera, Next Cam is connected all the time, letting you view remotely, listen, send voice commands, as well as receive alerts when movements or sounds are detected.
+As standalone devices, Nest Cams and the Nest Hello video doorbell are connected all the time, letting you view remotely, listen, send voice commands, as well as receive alerts when movements or sounds are detected.

 There's no recording however.
-If you're not paying for Nest Aware, you only get recorded clips when there's another alert from Nest - like Nest Protect detecting smoke, for example.
+If you're not paying for Nest Aware, you only get recorded clips when there's an alert from another Nest - like Nest Protect detecting smoke, for example.

-Without Nest Aware, the Nest Cam is a device for monitoring, with alerts, so you can see what's going on when you receive them.
+Without Nest Aware, the Nest Cam and Nest Hello are devices for monitoring, with alerts, so you can see what's going on when you receive them.

 Nest Aware features

 One of the key elements of Nest Aware is the video history.
-Some cameras will store content locally or to the cloud, writing over the old content on a regular basis when the camera is full.
-Nest Cam doesn't do that as a live broadcast device.
+Some cameras, like Netatmo Welcome, will store content locally, writing over the old content on a regular basis when the camera is full.
+The Nest Cams and Nest Hello don't do that as they are live broadcast devices.

 This is a clever feature.
 If there's a particular area you want to keep an eye on, then you can outline that zone and Nest Aware will alert you if something happens in that area.

-For example, you might be using Nest Aware to spy on your children and only have it alert you when they go to raid the cookie jar.
-Or you might just train it on your back door, rather than be alerted each time something else happens in the room.
+For example, you might be using Nest Cam to spy on your children and with Nest Aware, you could only have it alert you when they go to raid the cookie jar.
+Or you might just train Nest Hello to focus on the cars in front of the house and the garden, rather than be alerted each time something else happens on your road.

 How much does Nest Aware cost?